Sting (wrestler): Legacy and influence

-Sting's comeback run with AEW has been acclaimed by wrestling journalists, with some expressing surprise at his predilection for high-flying spots despite his age.
+Sting's comeback run with AEW was acclaimed by wrestling journalists, with some expressing surprise at his predilection for high-flying spots despite his age.
+Lauren Theisen of Defector observed, "In the two-dozen or so matches he performed in front of live fans for the company, Sting became something of a reincarnated daredevil, taking as many cues from [Darby] Allin's stuntshow fearlessness as the younger man was supposed to be taking from him."
 Justin Henry of Cultaholic compared Sting's work on 2021's Double or Nothing as similar to his championship match against Ric Flair at 1990's Great American Bash, in which he was also working following recovery from a serious injury.
 On Sting's participation in a match at 2022's Revolution, Sean Rueter of SB Nation wrote, "The man is 62 years old, and could just be living off a WWE Legends deal and autograph signings.
 But he's out here jumping off balconies onto Andrade El Idolo and crashing them both through three tables.
 I have no idea why The Man Called Sting continues to do this, but I assume it's because he loves it."
-Mike Piellucci of D Magazine wrote, "With everything Borden has accomplished since his return to television, the greatest is that he’s escaped becoming a nostalgia act.
+Mike Piellucci of D Magazine wrote, "With everything Borden has accomplished since his return to television, the greatest is that he's escaped becoming a nostalgia act.
 He can deliver most of his trademark maneuvers, and his physique has held up better, longer, than arguably anyone before him.
 The Stinger Splash recalls Jordan's farewell tour with the Washington Wizards more than his soaring heyday with the Chicago Bulls, but it's still credible.
 Sting still has it."
+After Sting's retirement match, Rueter wrote, "A timeless, ageless wonder, Sting redefined what a final run in wrestling could look like.
+A career that closed with a bang, not a whimper."